VerizonCao/my-raft/README.md

 Each term is initiated by election.
 Initiated by candidate, use rpc to synchronize other raft terms

-appendEntries, only send the log after prev Index.
+appendEntries, only send the log after the prev Index.
 If it is empty, then it is a heartbeat

 All servers need to commit.
 When the follower detects that the leader has committed, he will commit.
-1. Modify the state machine and apply apply to the server to modify the parameters and keep in sync.
-If the leader is down, become the leader.
-2. When the 1/2 follower replica becomes.
+1. Modify the state machine and apply apply to the server to modify the parameters and maintain synchronization.
+The databases of the members of the group need to be kept in sync.
+If the leader is down, become leader 2.
+When 1/2 of the follower replica becomes.
 The leader will commit, and only commit the current term

 lab3: